luapower/libjpeg/libjpeg.md

         * also called on error, as `render_scan(nil, true, scan_number, error)`, where `scan_number` is the scan number that was supposed to be rendering next and `error` the error message.
       * `warning`: a function to be called as `warning(msg, level)` on non-fatal errors.

-For more info on the decoding process and options read the [libjpeg-turbo documentation](http://sourceforge.net/p/libjpeg-turbo/code/HEAD/tree/trunk/libjpeg.txt).
+For more info on the decoding process and options read the [libjpeg-turbo doc].

 The returned image object is a table with the fields:
     * `file`: a table describing file attributes: `w`, `h`, `format`, `progressive`, `jfif`, `adobe`.